homerhanumat/homerhanumat.github.io/source/_posts/2014-02-21-barchartGCtutorial.markdown

 ## Two Factor Variables

 You can also use `barchartGC()` to study the relationship between two factor variables.
-For example, if you want to see whether males and females differ in their seating preferences, then you might try formula-data inoput as follows:
+For example, if you want to see whether males and females differ in their seating preferences, then you might try formula-data input as follows:

+    barchartGC(~sex+seat,data=m111survey,
+               type="percent",
-    barchartGC(~sex + seat, data = m111survey, type = "percent", main = "Sex and Seating Preference at Georgetown")
+               main="Sex and Seating Preference at Georgetown")

 ![plot of chunk barchartsexseat](/images/figure/barchartsexseat.png)